Rockstar New England: Early years and Empire Earth (1999–2007)

 Rockstar New England was founded as Mad Doc Software by Ian Lane Davis.
 A native of Andover, Massachusetts, he first came into contact with video games while enrolled at Andover public schools in the late 1970s and early 1980s.
 He frequently visited arcades and, while at Doherty Junior High around 1982, Davis received his first computer, an Apple II Plus.
 Among his favorite games were Ultima, Wizardry, and One on One: Dr. J vs. Larry Bird.
 He later attended Phillips Academy until 1987, graduated from Dartmouth College with majors in mathematics, English, and computer science in 1991, and obtained a doctorate in artificial intelligence and robotics from Carnegie Mellon University in 1996.
-Davis landed his first job with the video game company Activision in Santa Monica, California, acting as technical director from 1996 to 1999.
+Davis landed his first job with the video game company Activision in Santa Monica, California, acting as a technical director from 1996 to 1999.
 During this time, he worked on Dark Reign: The Future of War, Battlezone, Dark Reign: Rise of the Shadowhand, and Civilization: Call to Power.

 Davis left Activision to move back to Andover, where he founded Mad Doc in November 1999.
-One year later, the company moved to neighboring Lawrence.
-As its first project, Mad Doc aided Activision in completing Star Trek: Armada.
-It also provided additional programming and art for Activision's Call to Power II and led the development of Star Trek: Armada II with eight employees.
+With him as the only employee, the company took on contract work and consulting jobs to hire further staff.
+Davis did not seek venture capital, despite several people urging him to do so.
+Mad Doc's first projects were development support on Star Trek: Armada and additional programming and art for Call to Power II, both released by Activision.
+In 2000, the studio relocated to neighboring Lawrence, first occupying "cramped, temporary quarters" before it moved into 6600 sqft of renovated office space on the fifth floor of the Everett Mills.
+Mad Doc was the first video game company in Lawrence, and Davis hoped its presence would attract more in the future, which ultimately did not happen.
+Nine months after its founding, Mad Doc had grown to employ ten people and began contacting publishers for development projects.
+It led the development of Star Trek: Armada II for Activision, initially with eight developers.
 When the game was announced in March 2001, Mad Doc mostly comprised former developers from Looking Glass Studios, a defunct studio previously based in nearby Cambridge.
+By July 2001, it had grown to 20 employees, and Davis believed the staff count would never exceed 30.
 Star Trek: Armada II was released in November 2001.
 Mad Doc further inherited the development of Jane's Attack Squadron from Looking Glass Studios, which had been canceled with that studio's closure.
 The finished game was released in March 2002.